Kasreti/kasreti.github.io/content/posts/rikascript-and-verbs/index.md

 | Passive | cosyá |
 | Imperative | cosye |

-In my next conlang-related post, I'll go over development of the four verb endings, and why the conditional depalatalizes from cosy- back to cos-!
+In my next conlang-related post, I'll go over development of the four verb endings, and why the conditional depalatalizes from cosy- back to cos-.
 These posts also act as a good way for me to flesh out my conlang's history, so I'll probably keep writing these when inspiration strikes me.